arcus-azure/arcus.security/docs/preview/features/secret-store/provider/docker-secrets.md

     external: true
 ```

-After adding the _KeyPerFile_ secret provider to the secret store, the Docker secrets can simply be retrieved by calling the appropriate methods on the `ISecretProvider`:
+After adding the _DockerSecrets_ secret provider to the secret store, the Docker secrets can simply be retrieved by calling the appropriate methods on the `ISecretProvider`:

 ```csharp
 public class PersonController